Does The UK Still Use Landfill

 Soil and water contamination

-Landfills are a major source of soil and water contamination.
-Organic waste decomposition releases harmful substances which can seep into surrounding soil and leach into water bodies.
-Certain types of waste contain hazardous chemicals and heavy metals, which can persist in the environment and have widespread impacts.
+• Toxic Brew: Organic waste decomposition releases harmful substances that can seep into the surrounding soil and contaminate nearby water bodies.
+Additionally, hazardous chemicals and heavy metals from certain waste types can persist in the environment, causing widespread ecological damage.

 Government policies and initiatives to reduce landfill use